 Don’t Go Too Far!

 Slow plays are great when properly put into practice but you must be careful not to over use or slow play hands that can be beat easily enough.
-There’s no point slow playing top pair multi way or even heads up only to lose to a turned gut-shot straight.
+There’s no point slow playing top pair multi-way or even heads up only to lose to a turned inside straight.
 It takes experience and an understanding of the hand in question and your opponents range to recognise when a slow play is the most profitable line in a hand.

 In the modern era where even beginners are aggressive, slow playing can be very profitable!

 Receive special offers, news, latest articles and free material by joining our exclusive subscriber list.